Skip to content

 The brief had been clear: create a world-class speaker without the constraints of conventional commercial thinking.
 And, boy, did the Bowers & Wilkins team deliver.
 Engineered with scientific precision, the 800 Series began with a bang, with meticulous driver engineering and a highly neutral tonal balance.

 Its most radical, revolutionary touch was structural: separating the midrange and tweeter assemblies from the bass cabinet, dramatically reducing unwanted resonance and colouration.
 When Bowers delivered and demoed that first pair to Abbey Road, it was quickly adopted as a reference monitor in the control room.
 And, from there, its reputation spread.
-For home audio aficionados, it offered something rare: the same level of monitoring accuracy used in the studios that shaped records for artists including Pink Floyd, Paul McCartney and Queen.
-And who wouldn’t want that?
+For home audio aficionados, it offered something rare: the same level of monitoring accuracy used in the studios that shaped records for artists from Pink Floyd to Paul McCartney.
+And who wouldn’t want a pair of those?

 In 1998, the ‘Nautilus’ era reshaped loudspeaker design